ccbs-stradl/mdd-symptom-gwas/ext/mdd-symptom-gsem-ext.md

 ## [1] "Calculating Standardized Results"
 ## [1] "Calculating SRMR"
 ## elapsed
-##   1.441
+##   1.201
 ## [1] "The S matrix was smoothed prior to model estimation due to a non-positive definite matrix.
-The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.0465162451355035 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.63713097734563 .
+The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.0465162451355036 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  1.63713097734562 .
 We recommend setting the smooth_check argument to true if you are going to run a multivariate GWAS."
 ```

 ```
-## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model = model): A
+## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model = model, :
-## difference greater than .025 was observed pre- and post-smoothing in the
+## A difference greater than .025 was observed pre- and post-smoothing in the
 ## genetic covariance matrix.
 This reflects a large difference and results should
 ## be interpreted with caution!!
 This can often result from including low powered
 ## traits, and you might consider removing those traits from the model.
 If you are